Kappa Alpha Psi: Hazing

 In 2014, eleven Kappas from the University of Georgia were arrested and charged with hazing for severely beating and humiliating pledges.
 In March 2014, several Kappas from the University of Memphis were arrested and charged for hazing and beating pledges.
 Also in March 2014, five Kappas from the University of Central Arkansas were arrested for beating pledges.

 In 2015, a D.C. man sued the fraternity for hazing and humiliation.
-The 45-year-old filed a $2 million lawsuit because he stated after paying his non-refundable $3,000 graduate intake membership fee, he was coerced to allow himself to be beaten with a cane, rub lotion on a Kappa, and clean a Kappa's house in only his underwear and bare feet to become a welcomed member of the fraternity.
+The 45-year-old filed a $2 million lawsuit because he stated that after paying his non-refundable $3,000 graduate intake membership fee, he was coerced into allowing himself to be beaten with a cane, rub lotion on a Kappa, and clean a Kappa's house in only his underwear and bare feet to become a welcomed member of the fraternity.
 Also in 2015, a former pledge at Coppin State University sued the fraternity for $4 million due to injuries he sustained while pledging.
-In his lawsuit, he stated he was even beaten and terrorized by CSU Kappa alumni members in their thirties and forties.
+In his lawsuit, he stated he was beaten and terrorized by CSU Kappa alumni members in their thirties and forties.

-In 2016, three unidentified men affiliated with the fraternity at the University of Central Florida (UCF) were brutally beaten by Kappas after dropping their twirling canes while dancing according to witnesses.
+In 2016, three unidentified men affiliated with the fraternity at the University of Central Florida (UCF) were brutally beaten by Kappas after dropping their twirling canes while dancing, according to witnesses.
 The UCF chapter was placed on suspension and under investigation.
 Also in 2016, the chapter at Florida State University (FSU) was suspended by the university after a concerned mother of a pledge shared with a Tallahassee news station a disturbing video showing pledges being brutally beaten with canes by Kappas.
 FSU also placed the chapter under investigation to identify and prosecute all members involved in the beatings.

 In 2018, it was reported that the chapter at Edward Waters College was beating and paddling pledges as well as forcing them to take a designer drug called "jig," a mixture of synthetic heroin, cocaine, and LSD.

-In March 2019, Delaware State University student Marlon W. Jackson died and three other students were hospitalized after a car crash due to sleep deprivation caused by pledging the fraternity.
+In March 2019, Delaware State University student Marlon W. Jackson died, and three other students were hospitalized after a car crash due to sleep deprivation caused by pledging the fraternity.
 As a result, the Delaware State University chapter was suspended for ten years.
 In April 2019, three Virginia State University members were arrested and charged with ten counts of hazing.
 Eight other fraternity members received University discipline but no criminal charges related to a hazing incident.

+In 2026, three men, including a U.S. Secret Service agent, were arrested and each charged with hazing, attempted manslaughter, and aggravated battery with a deadly weapon for allegedly "paddling a new fraternity member so severely that the student suffered kidney damage and nearly died," according to the New York Times.
+The newspaper reported that a warrant stated that a second victim had similar injuries and had to be "intubated during an emergency hospital stay."